lynzrand/n2o5/readme.md

 - **Not** `ninja`-compatibility-first.
 - Improved ergonomics as a library, not as an executable.
 - Be efficient with common cases, allow callbacks instead of forcing process calls everywhere.

+## CLI and `ninja`

+The `n2o4` commandline executable, located in `cli/`, is used for testing and stressing the library.
+It contains a subset of `ninja` for testing with the library and tweaking on ergonomics.

+You may use it either as `n2o4 ninja [ninja_args...]` or create a symlink whose name starts with `ninja` and use it as a drop-in replacement.

 ---